-This is the first article in a series written to help medical providers interested in engaging in medical support work.
-This series will help you wade through often-overlooked legal issues.
+This article is written to help medical providers interested in engaging in medical support work and will help you wade through often-overlooked legal issues.
 As medical support work performed domestically falls under the purview of laws you are most likely familiar with, this article covers international legal considerations.

 Before we dive in, there are a couple of general issues I would like to address.
-First, this series covers medical support work in remote environments defined as areas requiring over one hour to transport patients to definitive medical care.
+First, this article covers medical support work in remote environments defined as areas requiring over one hour to transport patients to definitive medical care.
 It does not address urban areas.
-Second, this series assumes that you are considering working for an organization, for-profit or not-for-profit, and not as a sole practitioner.
-Third, these articles are summaries and do not constitute legal advice.
+Second, this article assumes that you are considering working for an organization, for-profit or not-for-profit, and not as a sole practitioner.
+Third, this is a summary and does not constitute legal advice.
 Each medical support job is different and presents unique circumstances.
 Before accepting a medical support contract, I encourage you to do your own diligent research and to speak to an attorney.

 Laws covering the practice of medicine vary widely by country and application, and these laws are in a constant state of flux.
 It would be impractical, if not impossible, to cover them all.
 However, regardless of the country, there are several questions that you should always ask your sponsoring organization prior to accepting a medical support contract.
 These questions are included below and can be utilized as a baseline checklist:

 Will the organization procure your work visa and other required documents for you to work in the foreign country, or are you required to do so yourself?